faranalytics/neuralplex/README.md

 ```

 #### Construct a neural network by specifying the Neurons for each Layer and adding the Layers to a Network.
+The resulting neural network will have 4 inputs and 1 ouput.
 ```python
 l1 = Layer(neurons=[Neuron(m=random()) for i in range(0, 4)], step=STEP)
 l2 = Layer(neurons=[Neuron(m=random()) for i in range(0, 8)], step=STEP)